Shaping Conflict Resolution

 A comprehensive approach to peace

-The Engagement, Dialogue & Process Design Unit has a top-down focus comprising of two core areas of work:
+The Engagement, Dialogue and Process Design Unit comprises of two core areas of work:

 Political Dialogue Facilitation

 Political Dialogue Facilitation is one of the cornerstones of the Institute’s work.
 Drawing upon solid and innovative assessments and analysis, the Institute secures access to and engages with state and non-state actors.
 We work discreetly with conflict parties, stakeholders, European and international actors to create space for dialogue, shape the best way forward and to facilitate conversations to resolve political disputes.

 Through Mediation and Process Support the Institute aims to enhance the chances of reaching consequential agreements.
 Mediation is a cost-effective tool to resolve armed conflict; it requires substantive support to be effective and for the results to be sustainable.
 Our Mediation and Process Support work encompasses a range of activities, not least supporting mediators in delivering on their mandates and negotiators to plan and achieve results in formal mediation processes.

 In support, EDP covers four complementary programmatic envelopes:

 The Comprehensive Peace Support envelope brings key actors together in specific conflict settings to collectively pursue an integrated approach based on a common analysis and understanding of the conflict and how it should be addressed.
 This includes input on how to manage a comprehensive peace process and advice on which actors to include, at which stage, and in which capacity, with the objective of ensuring broad-based buy-in and support for collective action, for example through implementation of the Triple Nexus in conflict-affected countries